 |Red||IPv6||Zigbee IP, Thread, Zigbee, IP|

 The Timestamp columns displays the exact date and time when a data packet was captured.
 You have the possibility to choose one of the 2 formats in which the information can be displayed, the 'Date and time' or just the 'Time' format.
-To configure it, click the Tools > Options menu item, and then select the 'Traffic' tab, at the bottom of the tab body are the 'Date and Time' and 'Only time' radio buttons, select one of these options and then click the 'OK' button to determine the format in which information will be displayed in the Timestamp column.
+To configure it, click the Tools > Preferences menu item, and then select the 'Traffic' tab, at the bottom of the tab body are the 'Date and Time' and 'Only time' radio buttons, select one of these options and then click the 'OK' button to determine the format in which information will be displayed in the Timestamp column.